d3cypherd/github-static-hosting/README.md

-# NGINX Git Repository Hosting
+# Github Repository Hosting

-This project sets up a Dockerized NGINX server that hosts static websites by cloning repositories from a specified Git URL.
+This project sets up a Dockerized NGINX server that hosts static websites locally on your machine by cloning repositories from a specified Git URL.
 It simplifies the process of deploying static HTML, CSS, and JavaScript files directly from a Git repository.

 ## Features